About

 – Rietveld Architects, New York City, New York

 Working as a visual artist, New York City, New York.
-Studio apartment was situated in the Hamilton Heights (143rd Street, between Broadway and Riverside Drive)
+Studio apartment was situated in West Harlem (143rd Street, between Broadway and Riverside Drive)

 1996 – 2001